tiggerbob/PWSH-Comp.-Club-Problems-24-25/AlienRobery/AlienRobery.md

 # **Alien Currency Exchange**
 An Alien Bank currently holds a balance of $b$ Euna.
 However, the guards are drunk and are letting criminals through!
 The bank gets robbed $n$ times.
 Each robbery attempt involves $k$ robbers and is at time $t$.
 Each criminal robs $10$% of the bank's balance.
 An additional $5$% is robbed if it is nighttime ($8:00$ PM - $8:00$ AM, inclusive).
-However, there is one catch to this alien world's timing: if the hour is $12$, then the minute has to be $0$.
 Calculate how much each robbing attempt gets, and then output how much money remains in the bank.

 ## Input Format
 The first line contains $b$, the balance of the bank. <br>